GoogleCloudPlatform/click-to-deploy/k8s/solr/README.md

 It is also possible to deploy this Solr application as a standalone mode for testing purposes.
 > Warning: This should not be used for production!

-With Standalone mode enabled, instead of external ZooKeeper ensemble embedded ZooKeeper will be used and Solr will be deployed with single replica only.
+With Standalone mode enabled, instead of external ZooKeeper ensemble embedded ZooKeeper will be used and Solr will be my_collectiondeployed with single replica only.
 Also no any authentication will be applied to the solution to make it easier for testing.

 To deploy Solr as a standalone mode, run following commands: